swiftlang/swift-format/Documentation/Configuration.md

 ### `reflowMultilineStringLiterals`

 > [!NOTE]
-> This setting should be specified as a string value (e.g. "never")
+> This setting should be specified as a string value (e.g. `"never"`)
-> For backward compatibility with swift-format version 601.0.0, the configuration also accepts the legacy object format where the setting is specified as an object with a single key (e.g., ⁠{ "never": {} }).
+> For backward compatibility with swift-format version 601.0.0, the configuration also accepts the legacy object format where the setting is specified as an object with a single key (e.g., ⁠`{ "never": {} }`).

 **type:** `string` or `object` (legacy)